 - You want to make sure the car is well maintained.

 - The purchase price may have you thinking that a few thousand dollars for maintenance/extended warranty over time isn’t much.
 This is especially true if you finance the car and the amount for maintenance is spread out over 36 or 48 months.

 - If you haven’t done your research, politely decline any extras offered by the dealership.

-You can always buy the maintenance plan later, with careful research.
-I almost bought the maintenance plan or the extended warranty plan, but my wife firmly said no to them.
+You can always buy the maintenance plan later with careful research.
+I almost bought the maintenance or extended warranty plans, but my wife firmly said no to them.
 Thank you, darling!